Bernays-Schoenfinkel-Ramsey with Simple Bounds is NEXPTIME-complete

-We conveniently denote the union of two multisets $\Theta$ and $\Theta'$ by juxtaposition $\Theta, \Theta'$.
-Moreover, we often write $\Theta, A$ as an abbreviation for the multiset union $\Theta \cup \{A\}$.
-In our clause notation empty multisets are usually omitted left of ``$\to$'' and denoted by $\Box$ right of ``$\to$'' (where $\Box$ at the same time stands for \emph{falsity}). \end{definition} Intuitively, clauses $\Lambda \;\|\; \Gamma \to \Delta$ can be read as $\bigl(\bigwedge\Lambda \wedge \bigwedge\Gamma\bigr) \to \bigvee\Delta$.
-Put into words, the multiset $\Lambda$ stands for a conjunction of all atomic constraints it contains, $\Gamma$ stands for a conjunction of the free atoms in it and $\Delta$ stands for a disjunction of the contained free atoms.
+A \emph{clause} has the form $\Lambda \;\|\; \Gamma \to \Delta$, where $\Lambda$ is a multiset of atomic constraints, and $\Gamma$ and $\Delta$ are multisets of free atoms.
+We usually refer to $\Lambda$ as the \emph{constraint part} and to $\Gamma\to\Delta$ as the \emph{free part} of the clause.\\ We conveniently denote the union of two multisets $\Theta$ and $\Theta'$ by juxtaposition $\Theta, \Theta'$.
+More-over, we often write $\Theta, A$ as an abbreviation for the multiset union $\Theta \cup \{A\}$.
+In our clause notation empty multisets are usually omitted left of ``$\to$'' and denoted by $\Box$ right of ``$\to$'' (where $\Box$ at the same time stands for \emph{falsity}). \end{definition} The introduced clause notation separates linear arithmetic constraints from the free first-order part.
+We use the vertical double bar ``$\|$'' to indicate this on the syntactic level.
+(On the semantic level ``$\|$'' is meaningless.)
+Intuitively, clauses $\Lambda \;\|\; \Gamma \to \Delta$ can be read as $\bigl(\bigwedge\Lambda \wedge \bigwedge\Gamma\bigr) \to \bigvee\Delta$, i.e.\ the multiset $\Lambda$ stands for a conjunction of atomic constraints, $\Gamma$ stands for a conjunction of the free atoms in it and $\Delta$ stands for a disjunction of the contained free atoms.
 All occurring variables are implicitly universally quantified.

-Requiring the free part $\Gamma\to\Delta$ of clauses to not contain any base-sort constant symbols does not pose any restriction to expressiveness.
-Every base-sort constant symbol $c$ in the free part can safely be replaced by a fresh base-sort variable $x_c$ when an atomic constraint $x_c \equals c$ is added to the constraint part of the clause (a process known as purification, cf.\ \cite{Bachmair1994b, Kruglov2012}).
+Requiring the free part $\Gamma\to\Delta$ of clauses to not contain any base-sort constant symbols does not limit expressiveness.
+Every base-sort constant symbol $c$ in the free part can safely be replaced by a fresh base-sort variable $x_c$ when an atomic constraint $x_c \equals c$ is added to the constraint part of the clause (a process known as purification \cite{Bachmair1994b, Kruglov2012}).

 In the rest of the paper we omit the phrase ``over the BSR fragment with simple bounds'' when talking about clauses and clause sets, although we mainly restrict our considerations to this fragment.